 I’m going to start this review by telling you why I wanted to go on a retreat and why I chose Equinisity.
-Then I’m going to get into what I loved about this retreat and also what’s wrong, or not so good about it.
+Then I’m going to get into what I loved about this retreat and also what I felt was wrong, or not so good about it.

 You see, I was feeling the need for some alone-time; away from the 15 beings I’m responsible for daily, and a space to sink into and connect with where I was currently at in my soul journey, and where I needed to head towards next.
 I knew we needed to make some big changes in our life (like moving) but I had no clarity about where to move, or how to make that happen.

 “Our Sacred Land is home to a herd of free roaming horses, and our resident Buddha, Tesoro the bull.
 The 320 acres of enchanted forests, hills, lakes, rivers of underground crystals and magnificent views, is an energetic matrix for personal transformation through higher consciousness, universal love and connection to all life.”

 The main draw for Liz Mitten Ryan’s Equinisity retreats seems to be the unique opportunity to interact with her herd of warmblood horses at liberty.
 To meditate with the horses, to lie down on a massage table and have the horses facilitate healing for you and to pillow a horse’s head on your lap while they snooze.
 One of Liz’s top videos on YouTube shows just that: